Automattic/woocommerce-payments/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Securely accept credit and debit cards on your site.
-Manage transactions without leaving your WordPress dashboard.
+Securely accept credit and debit cards on your WooCommerce store.
+Manage payments without leaving your WordPress dashboard.
 Only with WooPayments.

 == Description ==